YOU KNOW HER, YOU HAVE SEEN HER, OR YOU ARE HER.

 Questions ranged from; What would you be if education, money and no strings were attached?
 What would you do different?
 Where would you want to live?
 What would be important to you?
 What type of life lessons would you champion?
 Things along those lines.
 I believe I was able to get all of their “dream alternatives” into the books.

 When the book was finished there were some shocks for all of them.
 First, for my cousin Willajeane, was the fact she was “dead.”
 I didn’t even let her get killed off, she was just dead.
 However, she lived through what turned out to be the entire series being an active part of at least half of the 13 novels.
 Kathryn was a doctor, but had indicated she wanted to be an interior designer, so she got to be both.
 She too made several of the novels and was referenced in many more.
 Marie was a paramedic in the novels, got to marry the love of her life and live in the vastness of Wyoming with a project helping people.
 (I don’t want to give too much away).
-Patty Jane was and is a family gal who is full of zest, totally in love with her hubby and they are a very demonstrative couple real life reflects the characters of the books.
-Animal lovers with a taste for living in an expansive and private property, she gets to be in almost every novel of the series one way or another.
+Patty Jane was and is a family gal who is full of zest, totally in love with her hubby, and they are a very demonstrative couple. ( Real life reflects some of the characters of the books as they actually are.)
+Animal lovers with a taste for living in an expansive and private property, Patty gets to be in almost every novel of the series one way or another.

 Other folks of note in the Loving Pride book include the character of “Aunt Middy” who was real and precious, and as portrayed in the book.
-Taking from the other side of the family is my Uncle Harvey who is matched with Aunt Middy for purposes of the series.
+Taking from the other side of the family is my Uncle Harvey who is matched with Aunt Middy for purposes of the series (though not actually married to each other in real life.
+That was a “stretch for the cousins to grasp”.